Matesk0/Matesk0/README.md

 ###

-<p align="left">Give someone a program; you frustrate them for a day; teach them how to program, and you frustrate them for a lifetime – David Leinweber</p>
+<p align="left">Give someone a program; you frustrate them for a day; teach them how to program, and you frustrate them for a lifetime</p>

 ###

-<p align="left">Debugging becomes significantly easier if you first admit that you are the problem – William Laeder</p>
+<p align="left">Debugging becomes significantly easier if you first admit that you are the problem</p>

 ###